 Are You Willing to Let Go of a Fixed Mindset?

-For the first time, Sally began to believe it was possible for her to become a nurse.
+For the first time, Sally began to believe she could become a nurse.
 She no longer saw her skills and abilities as fixed.
 She gave up her “this is all there is for me” mindset.
 Instead, she embraced the idea that with time and help, she could continue her education and pursue her dreams.

-Where do you need to shift in your mindset so you can reach your dreams?
+Where do you need to shift in your mindset to reach your dreams?

 Want support?
 I mentor clients individually and in groups.
 I would be honored to help you.
 I believe“when one person is uplifted, everyone benefits”.

-Nancy Dadami is Get In Flow Trainer & Mentor, She teaches creatives, empaths, and small business owners to live in “the flow”, clear their energy field and align their surroundings with their intentions, so they create the business and life they love.
+Nancy Dadami is a Get In Flow Trainer & Mentor, She teaches creatives, empaths, and small business owners to live in “the flow”, clear their energy field, and align their surroundings with their intentions so they create the business and life they love.

 You might want to read the Ultimate Guide To Having A Growth Mindset